irina-wang/Maya/README.md

-### About

-  I got really interested about Autodesk Maya after engaging in the [Women In Animation](https://womeninanimation.org/) discussion circle.
-As part of [ASWF summer learning program](https://www.aswf.io/blog/introducing-aswf-diversity-and-inclusion-summer-learning-program/), I completed [Intro to Python 3 for Maya](https://www.udemy.com/course/intro-to-python-3-for-maya-2022/), and I'm currently half way through [Maya for Absolute Beginners](https://www.udemy.com/course/intro-to-python-3-for-maya-2022/).

 This is the repository that I used to document my learning jounrney for Maya starting 2022 summer.
-I'm learning currently working on a camera plugin.
+I'm currently working on a camera plugin.

 ### Project log
 - [3-point Lighting Rig](https://drive.google.com/file/d/1mYEwcLzT0aO40iRdm9kDy0qJfGt8HGoF/view?usp=sharing)